openharmony/docs/en/application-dev/database/database-distributedobject-guidelines.md

        }
      }
     ```
-    This permission must also be authorized by the user through a dialog box when the application is started for the first time.
+    When a user starts the application for the first time, this permission must also be authorized by the user through a dialog box.
 The sample code is as follows:

     ```js
     import featureAbility from '@ohos.ability.featureAbility';